 Mexico is a relatively easy country to move to compared to many, however, partly because of how easy it is to get to from the U.S. or Canada.
 While income requirements have gone up for a non-working residency visa, the process is relatively straightforward and unlike in much of Europe, getting a work visa is not difficult either once you have a job offer.

 The language is one you can actually use in multiple countries and almost any Mexican city of a decent size has Spanish schools where you can get lessons for a reasonable price.
 You can also find an experienced private tutor for $10 or less an hour or do a language exchange of English lessons for Spanish ones.
 There’s a mind-boggling array of books, online courses, and videos to help you learn the language.

 You don’t have to be a pioneer going down a thorny path when moving south of the Rio Grande.
 Hundreds of thousands of foreigners have gone before you and in some of the most popular areas there are thousands of them there you can get advice from in person or on local message boards.
-There are excellent books to consult on the World's Cheapest Destinations, and plenty of e-books you can buy for specific places and subjects.
+There are excellent books to consult on the Living in Mexico, and plenty of e-books you can buy for specific places and subjects.